nbost130/transcription-palantir/README.md

 > **Palantir** - The seeing stones of Middle-earth that enable communication across vast distances.
 Like the ancient palantíri, this system "sees" audio content and communicates its transcribed essence across your infrastructure.

+## 🎯 Service Role

+**Transcription Palantir is a BACKEND SERVICE** - it focuses exclusively on audio transcription processing.
+It is NOT intended for direct frontend access.

+### **Access Pattern:**
+- ✅ **Frontends** → Access via **Mithrandir Unified API** (port 8080) at `/transcription/*`
+- ✅ **Backend Services** → Can access directly at port 9003 for service-to-service communication
+- ❌ **DO NOT** configure frontends to access port 9003 directly

+The Unified API acts as an API Gateway/BFF (Backend for Frontend), providing:
+- Consistent API contracts across all services
+- Centralized CORS, authentication, and rate limiting
+- Service abstraction and flexibility
+- Data aggregation from multiple backend services

 ## 🚀 Features

 - **Modern Queue System**: BullMQ + Redis for robust job management